For urgent consular assistance call

 Serious crime isn't common.

-Pickpocketing and bag-snatching is common.
+Pickpocketing and bag-snatching occurs.

 Credit card theft and skimming also happens.